-Section Previous Policy Proposed Policy Required Impact

-Change

-Except where permitted to

-facilitate the use of low-income housing

-tax credits, during both the initial term

-and renewal terms of the HAP contract,

-ownership must be by a public or

-nonprofit entity.
-The requirement for a

-public or nonprofit entity is satisfied if a

-public or nonprofit entity (or entities),

-directly or through a wholly owned

-affiliate (1) holds a fee simple interest in

-the property; (2) is the lessor under a

-ground lease with the property owner; (3)

-has the direct or indirect legal authority to

-direct the financial and legal interest of

-the property owner with respect to the

-RAD units, (4) owns 51 percent or more of

-the general partner interests in a limited

-partnership or 51 percent or more of the

-managing member interests in a limited

-liability company with all powers of a

-general partner or managing member, as

-applicable; (5) owns a lesser percentage

-of the general partner or managing

-member interests and holds certain

-control rights as approved by HUD; (6)

-owns 51 percent or more of all ownership

-interests in a limited partnership or

-limited liability company and holds certain

-control rights as approved by HUD; or (7)

-other ownership and control

-arrangements approved by HUD.

-If low-income housing tax credits will be

-used, HUD may allow ownership of the property

-to be transferred to a tax credit entity controlled

-by a for-profit entity if HUD determines that the

-PHA preserves its interest in the property.

-Preservation of PHA interest in the property

-includes but is not limited to the following:

-•- The PHA, or an affiliate under its sole

-control, is the general partner or managing

-member;
+Section Previous Policy Proposed Policy Required Impact Section Previous Policy • Except where permitted to facilitate the use of low-income housing tax credits, during both the initial term and renewal terms of the HAP contract, ownership must be by a public or nonprofit entity.
+The requirement for a public or nonprofit entity is satisfied if a public or nonprofit entity (or entities), directly or through a wholly owned affiliate (1) holds a fee simple interest in the property; (2) is the lessor under a ground lease with the property owner; (3) has the direct or indirect legal authority to direct the financial and legal interest of the property owner with respect to the RAD units, (4) owns 51 percent or more of the general partner interests in a limited partnership or 51 percent or more of the managing member interests in a limited liability company with all powers of a general partner or managing member, as applicable; (5) owns a lesser percentage of the general partner or managing member interests and holds certain control rights as approved by HUD; (6) owns 51 percent or more of all ownership interests in a limited partnership or Required Change Impact control rights as approved by HUD; (6) owns 51 percent or more of all ownership arrangements approved by HUD.
+If low-income housing tax credits will be used, HUD may allow ownership of the property to be transferred to a tax credit entity controlled by a for-profit entity if HUD determines that the PHA preserves its interest in the property.
+Preservation of PHA interest in the property includes but is not limited to the following: The PHA, or an affiliate under its sole control, is the general partner or managing member;